 This module is available to final-year single honours Philosophy students (including 'Philosophy with...' variants).
-It is also available to final-year PPE students and Mathematics & Philosophy students as an option.
+It is also available to final-year PPE students and Mathematics and Philosophy students as an option.
 Students who have opted to write a dissertation in Philosophy are precluded from taking an independent project at the same time.

 This module involves you carrying out independent research, throughout one term of your final year, on a topic chosen in consultation with their supervisor, to produce a piece of work of around 5,000 words.
 The module is worth 15 CATS.